 As a child growing up 300 miles from here, high heat and humidity were rarer than a rainy day in June.
 We didn’t have air conditioning and slept with metal fans in the hallway chugging a breeze into our bedrooms.
 Every window and door had a screen, and the windows stayed open unless we were on vacation.

-Line-dried objects smelled fresh and wonderful, a scent no miracle product has yet to capture.
+Line-dried objects smelled fresh and pleasant, a scent no miracle product has yet to capture.

 Lady Bird Johnson, our First Lady, reminded us all to “Keep America Beautiful.”
 In elementary school, we talked conservation and natural resources.
 Parents warned children “Don’t be a litterbug,” a term from a 1961 Disney short featuring Donald Duck.